sagemath/trac_to_gh/Issue 2536.md

 # Issue 2536: get rid of SageObject.db and SageObject.version everywhere -- these turned out to "not catch on"

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2536

 Original creator: was